john-s-butler-dit/Probability_and_Statistical_Inference/README.md

 ## [Course Website](https://sites.google.com/dit.ie/math4001/home)
 ### [John S Butler](https://johnsbutler.netlify.com/)

-This course is an introduction to Probability and Statistical inference with R. Rstudio is an interface for R, to download go to the (Rstudio website)[https://www.rstudio.com].
+This course is an introduction to Probability and Statistical inference with R. Rstudio is an interface for R, to download go to the [Rstudio website](https://www.rstudio.com).

 Course Content: